-Data is classified as 'suppressed' as there were only two pupil premium children in the Year 6 cohort during that year.
-'Suppressed: in certain circumstances we will suppress an establishment's data.
+Data is classified as 'suppressed' as there were only three pupil premium children in the Year 6 cohort during the year.
+'Suppressed': in certain circumstances we will suppress an establishment's data.
 This is usually when there are 5 or fewer pupils or students covered by the measure.
+This data does not consider any SEND issues but the headteacher holds case studies.